cadast/contest/README.md

 # Contest

-A tool for API contract testing.
+A simple tool for contract testing web APIs.

+## Installation

+You can find the binaries of the latest release [here](https://github.com/cadast/contest/releases/latest).

+There is also a homebrew package for macOS which you can install by running `brew install cadast/contest/contest`.

 ## Usage